Who We Are

 In addition, other government agencies and organizations (e.g., Department of Energy [DOE], Environmental Protection Agency [EPA], Environmental Security Technology Certification Program [ESTCP], and Strategic Environmental Research and Development Program [SERDP]); academia; and the industrial community are invited to participate in NDCEE tasks, as appropriate.
 This allows a project team and its stakeholders to leverage knowledge and experience as part of a coordinated effort.

-Mr. Collins is the Lead Agent, Ms. Amy Borman is the Program Director, and Ms. Terri Bright is the Program Manager.
+The Office of the Assistant Secretary of the Army for Installations, Energy, and Environment (Environment, Safety and Occupational Health) is the Lead Agent.
+Ms. Amy Borman (ASA-IEE) is the Program Director, and Ms. Terri Bright, U.S. Army Environmental Command, is the Program Manager.